Earthship: South America

 The first Earthship in South America was built in January 2014 in the town of Ushuaia, Tierra del Fuego, Argentina.
 Today this building functions as a visitor center and example of self-sustainable living.

 In March 2016, an Earthship school was built in Jaureguiberry, Uruguay.
 In May 2018, another Earthship school was built in Mar Chiquita, Argentina.

 New Zealand

 An earthship has been built by Dawn and Lance Kirtlan near Ashburton, Canterbury.
 They were inspired by Mike Reynold's books and worked with a local architect and engineer, reporting that the local council were very supportive of the project.

 In popular culture

 The film Garbage Warrior is about Earthships and Reynolds' struggle with obtaining permits to build out of unconventional material and off the grid.

-The television series Building Off the Grid which aired on the DIY Network featured a home construction episode on building an Earthship.
+The television series Building Off the Grid, which aired on the DIY Network, featured a home construction episode about building an Earthship.